 #3 Evergreen webinars

-When you take a look around, you’ll see that very few webinar software companies offer evergreen webinars in their free trial packages.
-For good reason too - evergreen webinars are incredibly powerful, and if done right, they can let you run webinars on autopilot.
+If you take a look around, you’ll see that very few webinar software companies offer evergreen webinars in their free trial packages.
+And for good reason too - evergreen webinars are incredibly powerful, and if done right, they can let you run webinars on autopilot.

 An evergreen webinar is a pre-recorded webinar that you can air at certain times.
 You simply record the best possible version of your webinar and then have it scheduled for specific times.
 That way, you can automate much of your webinar process, and if you couple the actual webinar with some powerful marketing automation then you will have a winning combination.

 Given how powerful this feature can be, it’s only reasonable that it’s a paid feature that cannot be accessed in free plans.
-In the Pro LiveWebinar plan, you can have up to 3 evergreen webinars running at a time.
+With the Plus LiveWebinar plan, you can have up to 5 evergreen webinars running at a time.

 #4 Increased number of presenters